keegoid-nr/useful-scripts/utils/pr_tracker/README.md

 ![Language](https://img.shields.io/badge/language-Python-3776AB.svg)

-A Python script to track merged pull requests for a specific group of authors in a public GitHub repository.
-It provides key metrics to help measure contributions and documentation improvements over time.
+A Python script to track the status (open, merged, unmerged) and size (lines changed) of pull requests for a specific group of authors in a public GitHub repository.
+It provides key metrics to help measure contribution activity over time.

 ## Features

-* **Custom Timeframe**: Track merged PRs within a user-defined timeframe (e.g., the last 6 months).
+* **Custom Timeframe**: Track open and closed PRs within a user-defined timeframe (e.g., the last 6 months).
 * **Targeted Author List**: Filter contributions by a specific list of authors managed in a simple plain text file (`authors.txt`).
-* **Key Metrics**: Display total contributions, unique contributors, PRs per author, and PRs per month.
+* **Key Metrics**: Display counts of merged, unmerged, and open PRs per author, including total lines changed.
 * **Robust API Handling**: Gracefully handles GitHub API limitations like rate limits and search result caps.

 ## Setup